A Stream on “Philosophy of Religion: New Perspectives”

 27-30 May 2019, Athens, Greece

-The Arts and Humanities Division of ATINER is organising a Stream on “Philosophy of Religion: New Perspectives” as part of the 4th Annual International Symposium on Religion & Theology, 27-30 May 2019, Athens, Greece.
+The Humanities & Education Division of ATINER is organising a Stream on “Philosophy of Religion: New Perspectives” as part of the 4th Annual International Symposium on Religion & Theology, 27-30 May 2019, Athens, Greece.

 The aim of the stream is to allow for presentations on new research in the Philosophy of Religion covering such topics as “Scripture and Philosophy,” “Science and Religion”, “Philosophical Theology”, “Continental Philosophy and Religion,” and “Analytic Philosophy of Religion.”
 Presentations should address new approaches to Religion and Theology as they emerge from contemporary philosophical perspectives on knowledge and truth.
 Approaches and presentations from diverse geographical areas outside of North America and Europe are welcome.